Sharing the Message

 - On average, 17 Michigan residents have organ transplants every week.

-- The supply of organs available doesn't come close to meeting the demand.
-Michigan has more than 3,000 people on the waiting list.
-The number is about 115,000 nationwide.
+- The supply of organs donated doesn't come close to meeting the demand.
+Michigan has nearly 3,000 people on the waiting list for a transplant.
+About 113,000 people are waiting nationwide.

 - Organ donors can save up to eight lives and tissue donors can substantially improve life for up to 75 sick, injured or blind people.